 The Newtown Pippin apple has a wide variety of uses.
 Firstly, it is an excellent choice for eating fresh as you will love the sweet taste which increases in flavor the longer the apple is stored.
 Commonly used for dessert, pies and apple sauces.
 In addition, you will love it as a quality cider variety.

 - Uses: eating fresh, apple sauce, pies, cooking, juice, hard cider, drying

 - Color: light green colored fruit russeted around the stem, yellow or white to cream flesh color

 - Hardiness Zones: 4 – 10

 - Scab – some susceptibility

 - Canker – some susceptibility

 - Flowering Group: 3

-- Cross pollinates with: Alkmene, Crimson Crisp, Duchess of Oldenburg, Empire, Enterprise, Galarina, Goldrush, Honeycrisp, Kingston Black, Macoun, Novaspy, Pink Lady, Pristine, Redfree, Rubinette, Sansa, Suncrisp, Sweet Sixteen, William’s Pride, Winecrisp, Wolf River.
+- Cross pollinates with: Alkmene, Crimson Crisp, Duchess of Oldenburg, Empire, Enterprise, Galarina™, Goldrush, Honeycrisp, Kingston Black, Macoun, Novaspy, Pink Lady, Pristine, Redfree, Rubinette, Sansa, Suncrisp, Sweet Sixteen, William’s Pride, Winecrisp, Wolf River.

-- Cultivation: This apple tree is vigorous.
-Upright spreading tree.
-Produces heavy crops.
-Can be difficult to grow.
-Does better in warm climates or temperatures.
+- Cultivation: This apple tree is a vigorous, upright spreading tree.
+Since it produces heavy crops, it will need to be thinned in order for the branches not to break.
+It also does better in warm climates or temperatures.

 - Storage: Keeps well in storage for up to two months (8 weeks).
-In addition, a benefit of this apple variety is that it improves with storage.
+Additionally, the flavor will improve in storage.

 - Ease of care: easy